 I am a passionate advocate for knowledge management through the alignment of people, process, and technology to meet organizational goals and objectives.

-I have over 20 years successful, progressive experience in Knowledge Management and Accounting in the High Technology, Health Care, and Public Accounting sectors, with abilities in Strategy Execution, and Change Management, as well as Project Development, Implementation and Team Development.
-Stephanie has a BBA in Accounting, an MBA in Information Systems, is Masters Certified in ITIL (Information Technology Infrastructure Library) and has a Business Systems Analyst Certificate.
+I have over 20 years experience in Knowledge Management and Accounting in the High Technology, Health Care, and Public Accounting sectors, with abilities in Strategy Execution, and Change Management, as well as Project Development, Implementation and Team Development.
+I have a BBA in Accounting, an MBA in Information Systems, am Masters Certified in ITIL (Information Technology Infrastructure Library) and I have a Business Systems Analyst Certificate.

-In the fall of 2012 I took Creatively Fit coaching training.
-My training has inspired me to integrate creativity with the knowledge management consulting that I have been doing since 2003.
+Since 2012 I have been integrating creativity with knowledge management.
 Being more creative helps organizations be more innovative, it gets people out of the left-side of their brain and using the right-side more, so that there’s more balance and more room for a different/new approach to a situation or problem.
-I am very excited to be taking this new approach with my clients because I think it’s time we stop doing the same old thing and expecting a different result, it’s time for a new approach to the old problems.
+I am very excited to be taking this approach with my clients because I think it’s time we stop doing the same old thing and expecting a different result, it’s time for a new approach to the old problems.
 You can see more at Art of Innovation.